iskorotkov/chaos-framework/README.md

 Q: I try to delete a Kubernetes resource, but it won't get deleted (i. e. kubectl is stuck at deletion).

 A: Edit the resource manually in your text editor and remove all finalizers.
 If it doesn't work (or if the resource doesn't have any finalizers) find related resources and delete finalizers in them (e.g. when CRD deletion is stuck, delete all instances of this CRD).

+---

+Q: Test workflow always fails after stage completion due to no reason.

+A: Kubernetes v1.20+ may cause this.
+Downgrade your cluster to v1.19 and check if error occurs again.

 ## Other repos